Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 [`[Func]`](#func-funcname) except that the binding will check the value of the preference directly without calling into the C++ implementation of the interface at all.
-This is useful when the enable check is simple and it's desirable to keep the prefname with the WebIDL declaration.
+This is useful when the enable check is simple and it's desirable to keep the prefname with the Web IDL declaration.

 If specified on a dictionary member, the web-observable behavior when the pref is set to false will be as if the dictionary did not have a